-Most of the time any driver you choose will pass paper.
+Most any driver you choose will pass paper.
 In my experience some drivers perform better than others.
 This is a basic guide to all the major print drivers available.
-As far as the printers themselves that’s another topic.
+As far as the print device itself, that’s another topic.

 What is a Printer Driver?

 The print driver is installed on a workstation, laptop, windows server, or mobile devices.
 This software installation can be automated in the case of Mopria, installed by users, or managed by a server on the network.

-Most home or small offices don’t use servers to manage their print drivers.
+Most home or small offices don’t use print servers to manage their print drivers.
 End users have to manage their own print drivers.
 These are known as user mode drivers.